Anychain-Personal-Exchange/APEX/docs/apex-hla/apex-hla.md

 **Figure 4:  APEX UI-ACC-AXI  Interactions**

-## APEX Project Roadmap
+# APEX Maturity Model

-The APEX project roadmap is built around the 4 stages of ownership maturity as identified by AnyChain.
+The APEX Maturity Model is built around the 4 stages of ownership maturity as identified by AnyChain.

 * **Phase 1**: **Personal Ownership** is about empowering people to organize, control and manage their personal digital assets, shared content and connections with others.